michael105/minilib/minicore/rinit/README.md

 A minimal init.

-The small size (2.2kB) and using vfork might spare some resources.
+The small size (2.2kB) and using vfork do spare some resources.
 Especially, when considering context switches for reaping subprocesses.
-(Everytime, a child process exits, there's a process switch to init, in order to "reap" the children's process state.
+(Everytime, a child process exits, there's a task switch to init, in order to "reap" the children's process state.
 Having a tiny init (or another subreaper process) has real performance advantages)

 Readahead should be implemented by the stages.

+I'm about to convert the init scripts to C files, and I'm heavily tempted to rule an init language.
+Atm the kernel's init phase takes most time.
+However, I'd like to have the system ready within <1 second.
+(Ready in the meaning of, the X server is started and ready for input)

+Yet this might be around 3 seconds, maybe five.

+Harddisk mounts, and module loads are done in the background, after X and the desktop manager(i3) has been started.

+As soon as this get's closer to 1 second, it will be possible to measure the script's parsing overhead.
+Atm, it is neglectible.

 (2020/06)